 Objective

-Enhance the use of nature friendly measures and maintenance practices in a collaborative approach with the competent authorities, considering the Climate Change Adaptation Strategy, which aims at natural resilience to climate change effects and consists of seven basic elements: Natural dynamics, interconnectivity, integration, flexibility, long-term approach, site specific approach and participation.
+Enhance the use of nature-based measures and maintenance practices in a collaborative approach with the competent authorities, based on the Climate Change Adaptation Strategy, which aims at natural resilience to climate change effects and consists of seven basic elements: natural dynamics, interconnectivity, integration, flexibility, long-term approach, site specific approach and participation.
+In addition, place emphasis on strengthening the potential of coastal habitats such as saltmarshes and seagrasses in contributing to coastal protection, biodiversity conservation and carbon sequestration.
+Also stimulate societal debate and motivation for adapting to an inevitable sea level rise in a nature- and climate-friendly manner.

 Main risks

-Alterations of the natural dynamic processes and the biodiversity of the Wadden Sea Cooperation Area due to the existing measures (for example fixation of the coastline due to i.a. dikesloss of tidal flats and alteration of sediment supply (and salt) and erosion due to construction of groins, revetments and extraction of sand and clay, loss of connectivity due to existing structures and their maintenance).
+Severe alterations of the natural dynamic processes and the biodiversity of the Wadden Sea Cooperation Area due to the existing measures (in particular fixation of the coastline due to dikes, sluices and barrages, loss of tidal flats and other habitats, alteration of sediment supply erosion due to construction of groins, revetments and extraction of sand and clay, loss of connectivity due to existing structures and their maintenance).

 Increase in number and size of coastal flood defence and coastal protection measures to adapt to sea level rise may cause habitat and species loss.

 Sea level rise may cause difficulties with inland drainage i.e. tide gates are being converted into pumping stations that hinder connectivity between Wadden Sea and mainland.

 Enabling environment